Accelerate (Christina Aguilera song)

 "Accelerate" is a song by American singer Christina Aguilera and was released as the lead single from her eighth studio album Liberation (2018).
 It features guest vocals from singer Ty Dolla Sign and rapper 2 Chainz.
 The song was produced by Kanye West alongside Che Pope, Mike Dean and Eric Danchick, with co-production from Honorable C.N.O.T.E. and Charlie Heat.
-"Accelerate" became Aguilera's tenth number-one song on the US Billboard Dance Club Songs chart.
+In the lyrics, which celebrate living in the moment, Aguilera "accelerates" her sexual partner, wanting him to "show passion" towards her.